Dr. Nick Allen: Teen mental health

 SciLine conducts interviews with experts and makes the footage available to journalists for use in their stories.

 What are Experts on Camera?

 Mental health problems in teenagers have been on the rise in recent years.
 One in five children ages 3 to 17 in the U.S. were experiencing a mental, emotional, developmental, or behavioral disorder even before the pandemic created new barriers to social activities and upended schooling.

 On Tuesday, August 9, SciLine interviewed: Dr. Nick Allen, a professor of clinical psychology and director of the Center for Digital Mental Health at the University of Oregon.
-He discussed topics including: which teenagers are most at risk; why these issues were becoming more common even before the pandemic, and how the pandemic has worsened many of these trends; and possible solutions to these problems, even amid a lack of accessible care in many places.
+See the footage and transcript from the interview below, or select ‘Contents’ on the left to skip to specific questions.